-Writer, director, and actor Penny Marshall has died at the age of 75.
+On December 17th, 2018, writer, director, actor, and lesbian icon Penny Marshall died at the age of 75.
 While anyone who has ever enjoyed her work is now suffering a great loss, queer women, in particular, will be missing a longtime ally.

 Marshall’s other work as a director includes several episodes of Laverne & Shirley, of which she was one of the stars; Jumpin’ Jack Flash, starring Whoopi Goldberg; Big, her first film with Hanks; Renaissance Man; The Preacher’s Wife, with Whitney Houston; Riding in Cars with Boys; and select episodes of The United States of Tara and According to Jim.
 She also helmed a forthcoming documentary about Dennis Rodman titled Rodman.

-Marshall worked as an actor for most of her life, stealing scenes with her specific knack for high-comedy in historic series like Happy Days, The Mary Tyler Moore Show, The Odd Couple, and Mork & Mindy, a sister show to Laverne & Shirley.
+Working as an actor for most of her life, she stole scenes with her specific knack for high-comedy in historic series like Happy Days, The Mary Tyler Moore Show, The Odd Couple, and Mork & Mindy.
 She would often pop up with guest appearances on friends’ shows or for special appearances on the likes of Frasier, The Simpsons, and Entourage, where she played a hilarious and heightened version of herself.
-She sometimes stopped by SNL, and later, Fred Armisen would lovingly spoof Marshall.
+Sometimes, she stopped by SNL, and later, Fred Armisen would lovingly spoof Marshall.

-Although she was married to men twice and had one daughter, Tracy, late-in-life lesbian rumors swirled about Marshall, most of which she seemed to take as a compliment.
-(Often, she was said to have been involved with the late Carrie Fisher, a close friend.
-In 2002, Fisher told Out she had a National Enquirer piece about the rumored relationship hanging on her fridge along with the quote: “We’re not lesbians, we’re loonies!”)
+Although she was married to men twice and had one daughter, Tracy, late-in-life lesbian rumors swirled about Marshall.
+Most of which she seemed to take as a compliment.
+Often, she was said to have been involved with the late Carrie Fisher of Star Wars fame, a close friend.
+In 2002, Fisher told Out she had a National Enquirer piece about the rumored relationship hanging on her fridge.
+Fisher added: “We’re not lesbians, we’re loonies!”

-A League of Their Own didn’t have any explicit lesbianism, but the relationships between the women were enough to pass the Bechdel Test and then some.
-The added bonus of women playing sports and queer actresses playing parts based on real queer athletes reached out to an underserved audience looking for any hint of representation on screen, and Marshall’s take expertly exhibited the intricacies and emotions of the central characters who had much larger problems and concerns than any men they took as lovers (or left as husbands back home).
-It also helped that to get parts in the film, the actors had to be able to play baseball, something Marshall and O’Donnell spoke about on O’Donnell’s OWN talk show in 2012.
+A League of Their Own didn’t have any explicit lesbianism.
+(The reboot, however, absolutely does.)
+Still, the relationships between the women were enough to pass the Bechdel Test and then some.
+Penny put queer actresses in roles based on real queer athlete.
+An action that reached an underserved audience looking for any hint of representation on screen.
+Her take expertly showed the intricacies and emotions of the central characters.

-A few decades prior, Laverne and Shirley were often read as lesbians by queer women looking for any kind of visibility on TV.
+A few decades prior Laverne and Shirley were often read as lesbians by queer women looking for visibility on TV.
 Their close friendship could pass for a Boston marriage at times, especially when the roommates aired their grievances about men.
-Then there was the kiss they shared before they assumed they’d be going down in a plane crash.
+Then, there was the kiss they shared before they assumed they’d be going down in a plane crash.

-Marshall, along with her late brother Garry Marshall, created pieces of beloved pop culture that were somehow able to speak to several eras of Americans.
-In her 2012 memoir My Mother Was Nuts, she fondly recalls performing with her mom in the Village for what was “a party of lesbians,” she writes.
+Throughout her legacy, Marshall created pieces of beloved pop culture that were somehow able to speak to several eras of Americans.
+In her 2012 memoir, My Mother Was Nuts, she recalls performing with her mom in the Village.

 “My mother ushered us through a club full of women, whispering to us, ‘Keep close.
 Keep close,'” she said, later writing: “But I don’t think my mother cared who was in the audience as long as we got to perform.”